SergeyPetrachkov/PracticalSwiftConcurrencyArticle/README.md

 Task groups are an essential part of Structured Concurrency.
 You can read the design doc [here](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0304-structured-concurrency.md#task-groups-and-child-tasks).
 They can be [non-throwing, throwing](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0304-structured-concurrency.md#task-groups), and [discarding](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0381-task-group-discard-results.md).

+Task groups are perfect when you need to execute potentially infinite number of operations that return the same result type (but the usecases are not limited to just that).

+You may be tempted to use Swift Concurrency and task groups to load images in your media sync process or process media files.
+But be careful with that.
+If you use `UIImage`, you'll get RAM spikes because of how images are presented in memory.
+And you may also starve the threads in the cooperative pool.
+The number of the threads is fixed.
+So, **swift concurrency is not the best candidate for long and expensive operations**.
+[More can be found here](https://swiftrocks.com/how-async-await-works-internally-in-swift) and [here](https://github.com/apple-oss-distributions/libdispatch).

 Let's get back to building our corporate task tracker.
 Let's say we need to download ticket details that are associated with a build.